4/5

 Communism is considered an extreme "left" ideology and is usually contrasted with capitalism.
 Throughout history, communism has taken different forms - from primitive communism in early tribal societies to Marxism-Leninism in the USSR, and strange mixtures of communist ideas with socialism and capitalism in today's China or Cuba.

 But how many communists are there in "Western" countries today?
-It may seem absurd, but today's social policy of support for the population by the state in the United States is much closer to the ideas of communism than social support for the population, for example, in communist China.
-The fact that such a policy of some "Western" countries has never been officially called communist does not change its essence.
+It may seem absurd, but US social welfare policies today are much closer to communist ideas than social welfare in communist China.
+The fact that such a policy of some "Western" countries has never been officially called communist doesn't change what it actually is.

 To what extent do you support the ideas of communism?

 Theoretical communism was born as a response to the stratification of society into an oppressed majority and a ruling elite.
-This dream of a just society is close to many people, which even led to the birth of a separate literary genre - utopia.
+This dream of a just society resonates with many people, which even led to the birth of a separate literary genre - utopia.
 It is precisely prosperity under communism that Thomas More and Tommaso Campanella describe in their works.

-It is natural that the ideas of communism and related movements (anarcho-communism, left socialism) find their fans today, when 1% of the richest people own 40% of all world wealth.
+It is natural that the ideas of communism and related movements (anarcho-communism, left socialism) still have their supporters today, when 1% of the richest people own 40% of all world wealth.
 After all, the injustice in the distribution of world wealth, according to the latest research, is only getting worse: the rich are getting richer, and the poor are getting poorer.

-This test will help you determine how close the communist principles of the social structure are to you.
-Be prepared for the fact that the result may surprise you!
+This test will help you determine how much you align with communist principles of social structure.
+The result might surprise you!

 Disclaimer